Professional resume site for Björn Lindqvist. For prospective employers and clients. Incorporated and looking for freelance work.

 Sadly, the company has tanked and their website is not online anymore.

 Consultant for Akademin Stockholm AB.
 Nowadays they call themselves REAB Data AB.
 During this time, I took the certificate Sun Certified Java Programmer

 Writing jUnit-tests for SE:s MIDP implementation, especially JSR-184.
 I also wrote test documentation in ReST.

 Working on new features and maintenance of Ericssons blade cluster solution for telephony operators called Integrated Site.
 It was the successor to AXE.

-NX was my first "real job" which I was hired to straight out of university.
-I did a lot of different projects there.
-It was great because I learnt new tech, but none of the projects was given enough time to be successful.
+NX was my first developer which I was hired to straight out of university.
+I did several different projects there.
+It was great because I learnt new tech, but ultimately none of the projects were successful:

 A video server called EyeNode written in C and SDL for networked digital surveillance cameras.

 A VoIP PBX (MobiPhone) for small businesses built on top of Asterisk.
 I was responsible for the LaTeX documentation and the deployment system which used FAI.